ClickUp vs Jira for Agencies: Honest Comparison

 If your team lives in GitHub, Bitbucket, and Jenkins, Jira’s integrations are unbeatable.
 That ecosystem is deep and battle-tested.
 It’s one of the strongest arguments for keeping Jira if you have a development function inside your agency.

-For agency work, the integrations that matter most are CRM (HubSpot, Salesforce), communication (Slack, Teams), file management (Google Drive, Dropbox), and time tracking (Harvest, Toggl, Clockify).
+For service delivery teams, the integrations that matter most are CRM (HubSpot, Salesforce), communication (Slack, Teams), file management (Google Drive, Dropbox), and time tracking (Harvest, Toggl, Clockify).
 ClickUp covers all of these natively or through tight integrations.

 It’s also worth knowing: ClickUp and Jira can run side by side via two-way task sync.
 Some hybrid organizations use Jira for their dev team and ClickUp for account management and operations, syncing tasks between the two.

 Winner: Jira for dev toolchains.
-ClickUp for agency tool stacks.
+ClickUp for service delivery tool stacks.

 Should Your Agency Switch from Jira to ClickUp?